Improving the Management of symPtoms during And following Cancer Treatment (IMPACT)

-The Improving the Management of symPtoms during And following Cancer Treatment (IMPACT) consortium aligns with the goals of the Cancer MoonshotSM and the Blue Ribbon Panel’s recommendation to “minimize cancer treatment’s debilitating side effects” (Recommendation F).
+The Improving the Management of symPtoms during And following Cancer Treatment (IMPACT) consortium is a program supported by funding provided through the Cancer Moonshot.
+It aligns with the goals of the Cancer MoonshotSM Blue Ribbon Panel’s recommendation to “minimize cancer treatment’s debilitating side effects” (Recommendation F).
 Specifically, IMPACT is designed to evaluate the implementation of systematic symptom management in cancer care delivery.
 The consortium consists of three individual Research Centers (RCs) that are deploying integrated electronic systems to monitor and manage cancer symptoms in diverse practice settings, as well as a Coordinating Center (CC) that provides scientific expertise and logistical support to unite the consortium.
 The integrated electronic systems are being tested in pragmatic trials and will examine effects on patient health, treatment delivery, healthcare utilization, and implementation outcomes.
 The consortium aims to accelerate the adoption of systematic, scalable approaches that include routine collection of patient reported outcomes and use of those data to trigger clinical responses consistent with evidence-based guidelines.

 The overall goal of IMPACT is to develop evidence that will guide efforts to improve symptom control for cancer patients during treatment and survivorship to build a foundation for effective cancer symptom management in routine clinical care.